humboldt-cs/cs480-pub-crawl/README.md

 [Evaluation of your app across the following attributes]
 - **Category:** Social App
 - **Mobile:** The app is geared to be used "on the fly" as a group of friends organize and travel to different destinations across a city's night-life ecosystem.
 It uses real-time technology, such as maps, location info and recommendations, and user/friends status.
-- **Story:** Allows very feasible ways to coordinate night-out,
+- **Story:** The app is used as a way to enhance every individual aspect of "going out on the town" and having a good time.
+Allows very straightforward ways of coordinating whats going down on the town and which friends are looking to have fun.
+Allows users feasible ways to capture their experience admist a night of fun and euphoria to later reminisce about.
+Incorporates a drink counter alert and ride sharing link so users can stay safe and worry less.
+Helps keep the night dynamic by alerting users to interesting events going on and keep the user on track if they have made an itinerary for the night.
 - **Market:**
 - **Habit:** Its after 5, works done, its the weekend, etc, and the user is determined they are now in "party-mode" until they're tucked neatly into bed.
 They're looking for fun things to do and fun friends to do it with.
 Our app is geared as a companion to enhance that experience from beginning to end.
 The user is to associate this mode, mentality, and experience with our app.
+Anticipated the average user uses the app on a bi-weekly basis, each session for a few hours at a time.
 - **Scope:**

 I can affirm that if this app were completed and available on the Play Store, I and fellow friends would be using this app on a weekly basis minimum.